bradwj/monarch/README.md

 # monarch
-A 2D infinite-scrolling game where you pollinate flowers as a monarch butterfly!
+A 2D infinite-scrolling game made with the Godot game engine.